Vinisoft/Face-Recognition-SDK-for-Android/README.md

 INSTALLATION:

-Import Face Recognition SDK and Sample to clipse.
+Import Face Recognition SDK and Sample to eclipse.

 Add library project (Face SDK) to Sample.

-Clearn and Build for both projects SDK and Sample.
+Clean and Build for both projects SDK and Sample.

 ABOUT US: